mnikander/cpp_algorithm/README.md

 - decode
 - greatest common divisor / or
 - lowest common multiple / and
+- alternating reduction for minus and division (or some way of doing this)
 - rank
 - match
 - not match